Vietnam.vn - Nền tảng quảng bá Việt Nam

 "One Kh-47 missile was shot down in the Kyiv region.
 The rest fell in the area near the airport.
 Civilian facilities and infrastructure were hit, one of the missiles fell in a residential area," the Ukrainian air force said in a statement, according to AFP.

-Quick Look: Day 533 of Operation, New Battle Spotlight in Kupiansk; Ukraine Threatens Bakhmut?
+Quick view: Day 533 of the campaign, new battle focus in Kupiansk; Ukraine threatens Bakhmut?

-Fierce fighting has mainly taken place in Ukraine's industrial east, but Moscow has also carried out occasional attacks on infrastructure in the west of the country.
+Fierce fighting has mainly taken place in Ukraine's industrial east, but Moscow has also carried out occasional attacks targeting infrastructure in the west of the country.

-Prosecutors earlier said the missile fell on a house in Ivano-Frankivsk province, killing an eight-year-old boy.
+Prosecutors earlier said the missile fell on a residential house in Ivano-Frankivsk province, killing an eight-year-old boy.

 Chiến sự ngày: Nga phóng 4 tên lửa bội siêu thanh tới miền tây Ukraine - Ảnh 1.